ampache/ampache/docs/API-acls.md

 ---
-title: "Access Control Lists 4.3"
+title: "Access Control Lists"
-metaTitle: "Access Control Lists 4.3"
+metaTitle: "Access Control Lists"
-metaDescription: "API documentation 4.3"
+metaDescription: "API documentation"
 ---

 Ampache supports internal Access Control Lists, these are IP/DNS based restrictions on different actions and interactions with Ampache.
 By Default Access Controls lists are turned off in Ampache.
 In order to turn them on you must modify the _/config/ampache.cfg.php_ and set access_control to true